rambabutelu/DataScience-ML/README.md

-# DataScience_Prac
+# DataScience-ML
-Exploring the world of data.
+Exploring the world of data and trying to learn.